OpenAI Agents SDK — Customer Support

 print(f"Run ID: {result.execution_id}")

-Full handoff trace — every handoff between agents is a logged step.
-Open http://localhost:6767 to see exactly which specialist handled the ticket and what they did.
+Full handoff trace: Every handoff is a logged step.
+Open http://localhost:6767 to see exactly which specialist handled the ticket, what tools they called, and what they returned.

 from agentspan.agents import run_async